GreenJonan/n-body-gravity-sim/readme.md

  - 't' to enable and disable trails.
  - 'c' to dynamically adjust the momenta of bodies.
  - 'p' to pan the camera around, left click and drag.
+ - 'h' to bring up the help menu.